eliasbuchwald/-reddit/API:-info.json.md

     - ### children *(array)*

-        An array that holds each post that was submitted for this URL.
+        An array that holds each post that was submitted for this URL, if any.

         - ### kind *(string)*